callat-qcd/espressodb/doc-src/Usage.md

     `Base` derives from django's default `models.Model` but provides further features needed by `EspressoDB`.

 ### Using your models in external modules
-The easiest way to let your other python modules use these tables is to install your project as a pip moduel (not on a python index page, just in your local path).
+The easiest way to let your other Python modules use these tables is to install your project as a pip moduel (not on a Python index page, just in your local path).
 To do so take a look at `setup.py`, adjust it to your means and run
 ```
 python -m pip install [--user] [-e] .
 ```
 The `[-e]` options symlinks the install against this folder and can be useful incase you want to continue updating this module, e.g., for development purposes.
 That's it.
-You can now use your tables in any python program like
+You can now use your tables in any Python program like
 ```python
 from my_project.my_app.models import MyTable